-The PC Camera application captures video files and takes pictures.
-Before installing the driver, make sure that the optional PC Camera is on.
-Use the Fn + F10 key combination (see "Function/Hot Key Indicators" on page 1 - 8) to toggle power to the PC Camera module.
+Make sure that the PC Camera module is on before installing the driver and use the Fn + F10 key combination (see "Function/Hot Key Indicators" on page 1 - 10) to toggle power to the PC Camera module.
+When the PC Camera module is powered on, the on-screen indicator will briefly be displayed.
 Make sure you install the drivers in the order indicated in Table 4 - 1, on page 4 - 3.
 When the PC Camera module is powered on, the indicator will briefly be displayed.